 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This military science fiction is a hardcover edition that was published by DAW Books on September 7, 2010 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Wild Side: Urban Fantasy with an Erotic Edge, The Wild Ways, An Ancient Peace, Shadowed Souls, A Peace Divided
+Other books by this author which I have reviewed include The Wild Side: Urban Fantasy with an Erotic Edge, The Wild Ways, An Ancient Peace, Shadowed Souls, A Peace Divided

 Fifth in the Confederation military science fiction series revolving around Marine Gunnery Sergeant Torin Kerr…oops, that’s ex-Gunnery Sergeant Kerr.